 Who We Are

-The Chicago Quantum Exchange (CQE) is an intellectual hub in the Midwest that advances the science and engineering of quantum information, trains the future quantum workforce, and drives the quantum economy by connecting leading universities, national labs, and industry partners.
+The Chicago Quantum Exchange (CQE) is an intellectual hub in Illinois, Wisconsin, and Indiana that advances the science and engineering of quantum information, prepares the quantum workforce, and drives the quantum economy by connecting leading universities, national labs, and industry partners.
 The recipient of millions of dollars in government and corporate investment and home to some of the world’s top experts in the field, the CQE community is a central driver of US leadership in quantum technologies.

 Why We're Here